mspied/EE497/README.md

 The ECG-FM/ourdata folder also contains some data recorded with our ADAS1000, modified for testing with the model.

 The esp32-adas1000 folder contains our visual studio platformio project for the adas1000 controller.
-It makes use of the adas1000 no-os driver (adas1000.c and adas1000.h) and also our own implimentations for the spi functions on an esp32 (communication.c and communication.h)
+It makes use of the adas1000 no-os driver (adas1000.c and adas1000.h) and also our own implimentations for the spi functions on an esp32 (communication.c and communication.h) both are in the lib folder